ASchneidman/odml_labs/lab3/lab3-quantization.md

    du -h <path-to-serialized-model>
    ```

-Wav2Vec went from 320Mb to 124Mb.
+wav2vec went from 320Mb to 124Mb. wav2vec2 went from 363Mb to 117Mb. vq_wav2vec went from 130Mb to 127Mb. wav2vec2_xlsr went from 1.2Gb to 341Mb.
+Hubert went from 361Mb to 117Mb. modified_cpc went from 7Mb to 7Mb.

 2. Any difficulties you encountered here?
 Why or why not?

-Other than loading the model onto CPU, no other difficulties.
+There was some difficulty loading the models onto CPU.
+Once that was solved, due to this issue: https://github.com/pytorch/fairseq/issues/1901, we were unable to quantize three of the six models since they depend on Attention mechanisms (wav2vec_xlsr, wav2vec, and hubert).

 4: Latency
 ----